- I. The basics of the Supply Chain Act

 1. When must the initial risk analysis be carried out?
 When must the first policy statement then be issued?

 When the initial risk analysis must be completed varies from case to case, because the time required depends on the enterprise’s particular circumstances and susceptibility to risk.
-When in the course of this analysis an enterprise identifies risks as defined by the LkSG, it must take appropriate preventive measures without undue delay.
-This includes, in particular, a policy statement pursuant to Section 6 (2) LkSG.
+When in the course of this analysis an enterprise identifies risks as defined by the Supply Chain Act, it must take appropriate preventive measures without undue delay.
+This includes, in particular, a policy statement pursuant to section 6 (2) Supply Chain Act.

 2. Is it possible to limit the regular risk analysis (to be carried out once a year) to risks in the enterprise’s own business area and in the business area of its direct suppliers?